AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 		//$TargetDedicatedNodes=min(maxNumberofVMs, pendingTaskSamples);

 In this formula you should change **maxNumberofVMs** parametr to desired number of VM.
 I will describe how to understand optimal number of VM later.
-More about Batch pool automatic scaling can be found [here] (https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling)
+More about Batch pool automatic scaling can be found [here](https://docs.microsoft.com/en-us/azure/batch/batch-automatic-scaling)

 3) Next, you have to select OS Image.
 I choose **Rendering WIndows2016** from **Graphics and rendering** group for my 3ds Max project.
 4) I decided to rent 3rd party application licenses.
 So, I checked 3ds Max and V-Ray, and do not forget to read EULA and tick a box.
 5) At this step you have to choose VM size.
-It could be NC series for GPU rendering or Fs_v2 series for CPU rendering.
+It could be NC series for GPU rendering or any other series for CPU rendering.
 The most cost-effective, from my experience, is F32s_v2 for CPU.
-Now, click **Save and close**
+Now, click **Save and close**.
+If you pool is scaled to zero, you do not have to pay for it.

 Our pool is created and ready for rendering.
 But in my case, some 3ds Max plug-ins were missing (Multiscatter and CityTraffic).
 So, let's add them.
 Also, here I will show how to install automatically GPU and CUDA drivers on NC series VM